 - 1 teaspoon vanilla extract

 Preheat the oven to 350˚F (175˚C).
-Spray a 8-inch round cake pan with baking spray, rub inside surface of pan with a paper towel to cover evenly with the spray.
+Spray an 8-inch (at least 2-inch high) round cake pan with baking spray, rub inside surface of pan with a paper towel to cover evenly with the spray.
+If your cake pan is lower than 2-inches, use a 9-inch round cake pan).
 Line bottom of pan with parchment paper and spray parchment paper lightly.
 Set aside.

-In a medium-large bowl, combine the yogurt, sugar, and eggs, stirring until well blended.
+In a medium-large bowl, combine the yogurt, sugar, and eggs, and whisk together until well blended.

-Add the flour, baking powder, salt and spices, mixing until all flour is combined.
+Add the flour, baking powder, salt and spices and mix until all flour is combined.

 Add the oil and stir well.
 Don't worry, at first it will seem to separate but keep stirring till smooth.